kmhdesign123/Foraging-Adventure/README.md

-# Foraging Adventure Story
+# Foraging For Mushrooms
-Foraging for Mushrooms, is it edible or poisonous?
+Is it edible or poisonous?
 Who knows!
-Adventure through this text-based game to find out!
+Adventure through this Animal Crossing New Horizons themed text-based story game to find out!
 Try not to poison yourself or your friend!
 ## Play the game [here](https://foraging-adventure.netlify.app)

 ![Screen Shot 2023-04-06 at 11 07 04 AM](https://user-images.githubusercontent.com/127788664/230435773-1d9a0b46-8e8e-4667-92aa-fa655c7a36e0.png)